 3. Generate a social media analytics report

 Creating a social media analytics report should be a simple process with the social media analytics tool you’ve chosen.
-You should ideally have options for regular reporting, one-off reporting for specific campaigns, and real-time insights on a customizable dashboard with flexible reporting options.
+You should ideally have options for regular reporting, one-off reporting for specific campaigns, and real-time insights on a customisable dashboard with flexible reporting options.
 This will give you the most chance of pulling the best insights out of the data you’ve collected.

-4. Search for trends and customer behavior
+4. Search for trends and customer behaviour

 Your social media analytics report is a powerful tool for understanding where to invest for the greatest returns.
-You should be able to find insights into customer behavior and identify emerging trends in social data.
+You should be able to find insights into customer behaviour and identify emerging trends in social data.
 Tracing your customers’ journey from your social media channels to the buying process should be clear to your team.